Tunnel de la Atlantida

-Túnel de la Atlántida (Tunnel of Atlantis) is the world's longest known volcanic submarine lava tube located in the Canary Islands off the coast of North Africa.
+Túnel de la Atlántida (Tunnel of Atlantis) is the world's longest known volcanic submarine lava tube.
+It is located in the Canary Islands off the coast of North Africa.
 It is the underwater portion of the Cueva de los Verdes lava tube at Haría, Las Palmas.
-The 5,000-foot (1,500 metre) long tube formed some 20,000 years ago when the Monte Corona volcano erupted on the island of Lanzarote.
+The 1.5 km long tube formed some 20,000 years ago when the Monte Corona volcano erupted on the island of Lanzarote.
 The erupted molten rock flowed across the land and into the ocean.